Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

                     Use your Browser's "Back" button to return.

-*   If you are done with editing, `cd` to the top level directory of your wiki repository, if necessary, and issue the commands
+*   If you are done with editing, `cd` to the top level directory of your wiki repository, if necessary.
+Then keep your Bitbucket password ready for pushing the repository upstream and run the commands

             make nav
+            hg commit -A
-            make check
+            make check && hg push

     to ensure all your changed `*.md` files are in a consistent state which is usable both, locally and online[^3].
 This includes fixing